McCandless-Franklin Park Ambulance Authority

 You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services, if you believe that your privacy rights have been violated.
 You will not be retaliated against in any way for filing a complaint with us or to the government.

-Should you have any questions, comments or complaints, you may direct all inquiries to Timothy Butler, our HIPAA Compliance Officer.
+Should you have any questions, comments or complaints, you may direct all inquiries to Christopher M. Dell, our Chief and Compliance Officer.
 Individuals will not be retaliated against for filing a complaint.

 If you have any questions or if you wish to file a complaint or exercise any rights listed in this Notice, please contact:

 Effective Date of the Notice: February 1, 2013